 No matter if you’re lucky enough to find an apartment in the city centre or something in the suburbs, you likely won’t need a car.
 Streets in Lisbon are both incredibly challenging to drive on and crowded anyway due to them being quite narrow.
 Luckily, public transportation is well-developed, which makes commuting to work easy and convenient, even if you live on the other side of the river or on the outskirts.
 You can choose from several metro lines, buses, trains, as well as ferries and trams.
 We do recommend leaving the latter for tourists as trams can get considerably crowded.
 You can use the same monthly pass to commute to work each morning and get to the beach on the weekend!

 Leaving loved ones behind is never easy, and being on your own in a new country is daunting.
 But there’s no need to worry!
 There are a few Facebook groups, other online communities and meetup groups for expats who have just moved to Lisbon.
 Making friends is made easier thanks to our referral programme, which allows you to invite new contacts to join Monese - and you both get rewarded!

 If you still feel like you could use more information, there are plenty of bloggers living and working in Lisbon, so do make sure to look up some of their sites!
 Joanna of The Blond Travels writes about living in Lisbon from her own unique perspective (she’s a happy Monese customer as well).
-You can also leave us a message on Facebook, Twitter or Instagram, and share any tips you may have for moving to Lisbon!
+You can also leave us a message on Facebook, Twitter, Instagram or write to us at email@example.com, and share any tips you may have for moving to Lisbon!